 What this law means is that if you go into a grocery store, pick up a bottle of bleach, and pour it over food items, you're committing a federal crime.
 This is true even if you didn't actually complete the offense, meaning you picked up the bottle of bleach with the intent to empty it on a product but were stopped before you were able to do so.

-The punishments for this offense are harsh, and if you're convicted, you could be looking at spending years in federal prison.
+The punishments for product and food tampering offenses are harsh, and if you're convicted, you could be looking at spending years in federal prison.

 The incarceration sentences for tampering with consumer products include:

 - Up to 10 years for attempting the offense

 - Up to life for causing the death of another